El Mencho: Early life

 Nemesio Oseguera Cervantes was born on 17 July 1966 in the rural community of Culotitlán in Aguililla, Michoacán.
 (Note: According to the United States Department of the Treasury, he has a listed alternative date of birth for 17 July 1965.
 The Drug Enforcement Administration (DEA) states he was born in Guadalajara, Jalisco.
 Other sources state he was born in Uruapan, Michoacán.)
-His first name is cited as "Rubén" and/or "Nemesio".
-He has alternative aliases like "Nemecio", "Rubén Acerguera Cervantes", "Lorenzo Mendoza", and "Nemesio Oseguera Ramos".
+His first name was cited as "Rubén" and/or "Nemesio".
+He had alternative aliases such as "Nemecio", "Rubén Acerguera Cervantes", "Lorenzo Mendoza", and "Nemesio Oseguera Ramos".
 Some sources state that his birth-given name was Rubén but that he changed it to Nemesio in memory of his godfather.
-He is widely known by his alias "El Mencho", a nickname that derives from the phonetic derivation of Nemesio.
-Another nickname is "The Lord of the Roosters", said to be derived from his love for cockfighting.
+He was widely known by his alias "El Mencho", a nickname that derives from Nemesio.
+Another nickname was "The Lord of the Roosters", said to be derived from his love for cockfighting.

 El Mencho grew up in a poor family that cultivated avocados.
 He had five brothers: Juan, Miguel, Antonio, Marín, and Abraham.
 He dropped out of primary school in fifth grade to work in the fields.
-At the age of 14 he started guarding marijuana plantations.
+At the age of 14, he started guarding marijuana plantations.
 A few years later, he decided he wanted a better life for himself and immigrated illegally to the U.S. state of California in the 1980s.
-To conceal his identity in the U.S., he used different names and combinations, like "Rubén Ávila", "José López Prieto", "Miguel Valadez", "Carlos Hernández Mendoza", "Roberto Salgado", among others.
+To conceal his identity in the U.S., he used different names and combinations, such as "Rubén Ávila", "José López Prieto", "Miguel Valadez", "Carlos Hernández Mendoza", and "Roberto Salgado", among others.